InfinityEx/DLsite_HttpResponse_Grabber/readme.md

 **`lang`**:Languages, the news page supports `zh_cn`(Chinese Simplified), `zh_tw`(Chinese Traditional), `en_us`(American English), `en_eu`(Euro-English?), `ja_jp`(Japanese)

-**`time_delta`**:It seems likely to distinguish time zones, but the wrong time delta has no sense to result in error.
+**`td`**:It seems likely to disuostinguish time zones, but the wrong time delta has no sense to result in error.

 ------